Project Horizon Development

 The Noise Assessment Report, submitted as part of the planning application, states that "It is understood that the construction works for the development of the proposed attraction will commence in Spring 2023, lasting for approximately 78 weeks."
 Given this report was completed just one week before the planning application was submitted, it would seem that the original plan was that ride would start construction in 2023 and therefore open in 2025.

-As of the start of 2024, construction has yet to begin, so it now seems that 2026 is the earliest we can expect Project Horizon to be completed.
+As of November 2024, construction has yet to begin, so it now seems that some time mid-season 2026 is the earliest we can expect Project Horizon to be completed.

 Construction

-There has been no construction yet, and site clearance had not begun as of February 2024.
-A few trees have been removed over the course of 2023 but notably these are trees that would benefit the park operationally for other reasons.
+There has been no construction yet, as of November 2024.
+A few trees were removed over the course of 2023 but notably the removal of these trees would have benefited the park operationally for other reasons.

 One of the conditions of the planning permission stated that a bat roost located in the centre of the site had to be moved before site clearance could begin.
 The bat roost was located in a portable vending cart that had previously been Landlubber's Loot, opposite the Battle Galleons in Mutiny Bay, which was removed in 2016.
 Luckily this unit was on wheels and so over Winter 2023, the unit was moved onto the former site of the Alton Mouse, outside the Project Horizon construction site.